jakuboss19/personal-chatbot/README.md

-This is a simple command-line application for searching books and passages stored in an SQLite database.
+This is a simple command-line // tkinter (possible to choose) application for searching books and passages stored in an SQLite database.
 Users can search for text within book passages or filter results by book title, author, or other fields

 # Features